‘Growing Together’ is our school motto; it reminds us that we must all work together to GROW

-Our motto ‘Growing Together’ places a strong emphasis on ensuring all of our children are supported and challenged so that they are able to realise their full potential and flourish within a caring, stimulating and purposeful environment.
+Our motto ‘Growing Together’ places a strong emphasis on ensuring all of our children are supported and challenged so that they are able to realise their full potential and flourish within a caring, stimulating, purposeful Christian environment.

 We believe that our school is an inspirational place to learn, a school which energises learning and encourages children to develop an enquiring mind, a resilient attitude to learning and ambition to succeed.
 We place strong emphasis on well-being; working together to ensure our learning environment is a safe place to progress.

 At Trinity All Saints we work hard to ensure your children feel valued and that parents feel welcomed as partners in their child’s education.
 An effective education is achieved when teachers and parents work together in a genuine partnership which results in all children being proud of their work, personal achievements and their school.